DebonairAdi/geo_spatial/README.md

 The code is executed in the `__main__` block.
 It reads an Excel file ("Data.xlsx") into a pandas DataFrame, performs data preprocessing, sets the logging configuration, and calls the `main_caller()` function to execute the series of functions.

-The code redirects the standard output and error to a log file ("log_file.log") and restores the original standard output and error after execution.

-Make sure to replace "Data.xlsx" with the actual filename/path of your input data file.

 ## Usage

 To use this code, follow these steps: